 Conversions are sometimes necessary when working with units.
-A conversion occurs when you change the units of a scale.
+A conversion occurs when you change from one unit to another.

 Example: Suppose you are working with units that are expressed in feet, but want your answer to be in units expressed as inches.